Manson (film): Accolades

 It was nominated for an Academy Award for Best Documentary Feature.

-Home Video
+Home video

 The film was released legitimately on VHS in 1987, but because of an alleged mafia plot Hendrickson spent much of the 1990s suing eBay for allowing bootleg dvd copies of the film to be released.
 The film has been released and sold in limited copies on DVD signed by Hendrickson on Amazon before his death in 2016.

-In popular culture

-The documentary was sampled by American nu metal band Slipknot.
-The band sampled part of an interview with Corey Hurst for their song "742617000027", which appears on the band's debut album Slipknot (1999).
-In the interview, Hurst says, "The whole thing, I think it's sick."